Do brand ambassadors get paid?

 Uber customer referrals

-In this model, brand ambassadors are paid a fixed rate for every new referral.
-This is highly lucrative for brand ambassadors and makes it an excellent choice if you’re aiming to build brand awareness.
+In this model, brand ambassadors get paid a fixed rate for every new customer they refer, typically tracked through unique promo codes or referral links shared across their social platforms.
+This model is highly lucrative for brand ambassadors and an excellent choice for brands aiming to build their customer base through peer recommendations and word of mouth marketing.

 8. Equity

-A brand ambassador may also be compensated in alternative ways, such as in equity.
-This is favored by early-stage startups who wish to gain visibility but often lack the monetary means to do so.
-Since brand ambassadors receive a share of ownership, it also inspires them to personally commit to the brand’s future.
+A brand ambassador may also be compensated in equity rather than cash.
+This model is favoured by early-stage startups that want to generate brand awareness but lack the monetary means to pay ambassadors upfront.
+Since brand ambassadors receive exclusive access to a share of ownership, it inspires them to personally commit to the brand’s future, effectively turning them into invested partners rather than hired promoters.

 9. Gifts

-Some brands opt to use non-monetary gifts, typically in the form of free products or gift cards, as an incentive for their brand ambassadors.
-This cost-effective option is usually done by brands with a broad network of micro- and nano-influencers, such as many cosmetics brands.
+Some brands opt to use non-monetary gifts — typically in the form of free products, exclusive perks, early access to new launches, or exclusive discounts — as incentives for their brand ambassadors.
+This cost-effective option is usually favoured by brands with a broad network of nano influencers and micro-influencers, where gifting free products at scale still costs far less than monetary compensation.

 10. Discounts

-Discounts can also be an excellent way to encourage brand loyalty with ambassadors who are already committed to your brand’s products.
-This works best for expensive and luxury products, as well as collectible items.
+Exclusive discounts can be an excellent way to encourage brand loyalty with ambassadors who are already committed to your brand’s products.
+This works best for expensive and luxury products, as well as collectible items, where the perceived value of the discount is high enough to motivate active brand representation.

 Need Help With Your Brand Ambassador Program?
 Contact Vivian Agency!

-Are you still unsure about the best compensation option for your brand ambassador program?
-Or do you want to build a custom payment scheme that’s perfectly tailored for your individual needs, but aren’t sure where to start?
+Are you still unsure about the best brand ambassador compensation model for your program?
+Or do you want to build a custom payment scheme that reflects your brand’s goals and your ambassador’s reach, but are not sure where to start?